Execution-focused financing for acquisition, renovation, and resale projects.

 Better Credit: New investors with strong credit can qualify for 80% LTV, reducing the down payment to $50,000.

-Experienced investors (three flips in three years) with excellent credit often receive the best terms, including up to 90% LTV (a $25,000 down payment) or, in some states, 100% LTV of the purchase price.
-Renovation costs are typically covered up to 75% of the ARV.
+Experienced investors (3+ flips in the last three years) with excellent credit often receive the best terms, including up to 90% LTV (a $25,000 down payment) of the purchase price plus 100% of the renovation costs up to 75% of the ARV.

 Understanding these factors helps you make informed decisions and maximize success in the competitive world of property flipping.